Blake Griffin Warned By L.A. Clippers Bosses ‘Kendall Jenner Not Welcome’

 Blake Griffin has been warned by his L.A.
-Clippers bosses to keep his rumored, reality TV star girlfriend Kendall Jenner away from the team locker room.
+Clippers bosses to keep his rumored reality TV star girlfriend Kendall Jenner away from the team locker room.

-The NBA star and Kim Kardashian’s younger have been romantically linked now for about two weeks and if Clippers’ brass gets its way things won’t progress much beyond that point.
+The NBA star and Kim Kardashian’s younger sister have been romantically linked now for about two weeks and if Clippers’ brass gets its way, things won’t progress much beyond that point.

 “He’s been warned that his new relationship with Kendall better not affect his form this season,” a source told Radar.
 “He’s not telling anyone yet whether they’re actually together, but Clippers bosses have told him that regardless, she’s not welcome to crash their locker room and distract everyone with the Kardashian circus.
 They saw what happened to [former Clipper] Lamar Odom when he was with Khloe [Kardashian] and they are not having that from their marquee player.”